WELCOME TO HYCO LAKE, NC

 or "full pond".
 There are no valves or gates on the main lake that control the level.
 When there is rain or the incoming creeks provide more water than needed, the water flows over the spillway.
 The power plant is a closed system so it only uses the lake for make-up water and cooling.
 The cooling tower vapor you see is water evaporating as the plant steam is condensed back to water.
 The two systems are separated by a heat exchanger called a condenser.
 Lake water used for cooling units 1&2 circulate via an intake canal near Whetstone and discharge heated water near the islands where North and South Hyco meet near the plant.
 There is a Howell-Bunger valve located at the spillway that can allow a small amount of water to by-pass the spillway.
 This hasn't been opened in years.
 The Afterbay is located below the main lake and is used to maintain downstream river flow for Hyco River.
 The level of the lake declines during the summer due to reduced stream flow coming into the lake, increased evaporation by the plant cooling towers and higher plant load during the summer months - no one is releasing water from the lake during this time.
 When there is excessive rain, the level rises above normal (410.5') as the water is "bottle-necked" at the spillway.
 The level will return to normal as soon as the spillway dissipates the water without any human intervention.

-and once the cooling towers were added, the canal system was
+once the cooling towers were added, the canal system was abandoned.

 The lake temperature is moderated

 by the plant resulting in winter water temperatures hovering near 50

 degrees at the coldest period.
 This results in fishing and some